GustikS/learning2plan/dc_todos.md

 Blocksworld and Ferry experiments should be done

 Rerun
-- [ ] optimal planner for non Blocksworld
+- [ ] optimal planners for non Blocksworld domains
-- [ ] baselines with cycle detection
+- [x] baselines with cycle detection
+- [ ] more repeats for everyone (ideally up to 10) and display boxplots instead of error bars
+- [ ] train test pipeline with non-linearities added